U.S. appeals court sidesteps major Obamacare ruling

 Obamacare has helped roughly 20 million Americans obtain medical insurance either through government programs or through policies from private insurers made available in Obamacare marketplaces.
 Republican opponents have called the law an unwarranted intervention by government in health insurance markets.

+In 2017, Trump signed into law a tax bill passed by a Republican-led Congress that eliminated the financial penalty under the individual mandate.

+The 2017 law means the individual mandate can no longer be interpreted as a tax provision and is therefore unlawful, the appeals court concluded in Wednesday’s ruling.

-The current legal challenge was brought by 18 Republican-led states and backed by Trump’s administration, which declined to defend the law in court.
+Trump’s administration supported the legal challenge and declined to defend the law in court.

-A coalition of Democratic state attorneys general led by California’s Xavier Becerra stepped into the void to defend the Affordable Care Act.
-The U.S. House of Representatives intervened after Democrats won control in the 2018 elections.

-Reporting by Lawrence Hurley; Additional reporting by Nate Raymond; Editing by Sandra Maler and Leslie Adler
+Reporting by Lawrence Hurley; Additional reporting by Nate Raymond; Editing by Leslie Adler and Lisa Shumaker